fxscalpersignals/agentic-finance-studio/README.md

 SoDEX API: Enabling non-custodial, on-chain trade execution directly from the chat.

-Backend: Built with Python (FastAPI) and integrated with ElevenLabs for AI-driven voice briefings.
+Backend: Built with Python (Asynchronous Python) and integrated with ElevenLabs for AI-driven voice briefings.

 Interface: Telegram Bot API with Telegram Stars integration for native digital payments.